Skip to main content

 We generally do not advise using a thread pool for workers, but rather implement asynchronous code, see writing good workers for additional details.

-Disable worker
+Disable a job worker

 You can disable workers via the enabled parameter of the @JobWorker annotation: